 Mont Blanc was first skied in 1930 by a Swiss mountain guide; it has now become the ultimate objective of many ski mountaineers and backcountry skiers.

-The key to success on Mont Blanc is preparation; this 3 day course is for those of you who have already done all of the preparation and who just want the security of a professional guide to lead you safely to the summit and back.
+The key to success on Mont Blanc is preparation; this 2 day ascent is for those of you who have already done all of the preparation and who just want the security of a professional guide to lead you safely to the summit and back.

 There are two possible Mont Blanc itineraries: